Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 Color Wow Dream Coat Supernatural Spray: was £27 now £21.60 at LOOKFANTASTIC UK

-If you haven't tried Color Wow's viral anti-humidity and heat protection spray yet, now's the time to get your hands on it whilst it has 20% off.
-Weatherproofing hair with heat protection to boot, this spray eliminates frizz and staticity with its moisture-repelling "invisible cloak" that leaves strands silky smooth.
+Weatherproofing hair with heat protection to boot, this spray eliminates frizz and staticity with its moisture-repelling "invisible cloak" that leaves strands silky smooth - and it has 20% off now.

-The best hair products for humidity, reviewed by our beauty editor
+The best hair products for humidity, reviewed by our beauty experts

 How we tested the best hair products for humidity

-• How it felt on strands: Often designed with thick hair in mind, some of the best hair products for humidity can be on the heavy side.
+• How it felt on strands: Often designed with thick hair in mind, some of the best hair products for humidity can be on the heavy side or feel a little sticky, particularly on finer textures.
 Ideally, a lack of frizz won’t come at the cost of having your hair slicked against your head.
+We looked at how the products felt on the hair both after the initial application and through the day.

 • How well hairstyles lasted: Few things are more frustrating than creating a bouncy blow dry with your best curling irons, or after mastering how to use the Dyson Airwrap, only for it to fall to nothing when you step out of the house.
 A good anti-humidity product will stop moisture from getting in and ruining your style.